CS157A-Team-5/CS157A-Team-5/README.md

 **Here to connect your pet to other pets, creating lifelong companions and friends near you.**

-Authors: Elana Olson, LoveJit Kharlod, and Julio Mercado Soto
+Authors: Elana Olson, LoveJit Kharod, and Julio Mercado Soto

 [See our project proposal here!](https://docs.google.com/document/d/1qtTwEmsYOxkbXWm4dprBa1c7B7ckaf8Pl5rKlQPAjHY/edit?usp=sharing)